saikumar10900/saikumar10900/README.md

 - Collaborate with cross-functional teams to ensure high code quality and performance standards are met.
 - Design and implement responsive and accessible web interfaces to meet WCAG 2.0 accessibility standards.
 - Troubleshoot, analyze, and debug the issues that provide a seamless user experience and enhance engagement.
-- Ensure that website is accessible, and functional across devices and platforms using responsive design principles.
+- Ensure that the website is accessible, and functional across devices and platforms using responsive design principles.
 - Conduct testing, and debugging, and utilize tools, and techniques to identify and resolve issues quickly and efficiently.
 - Participate actively in team-wide code reviews and contribute to an internal knowledge base to improve overall code quality and maintainability.